plone/training/docs/theming/theme_scratch.md

 $ plonecli add theme_basic
 ```

 There are different theme templates available.
-As shown in the prevous chapter `theme_barceloneta` is built on top of the Barceloneta theme.
+As shown in the previous chapter, `theme_barceloneta` is built on top of the Barceloneta theme.
 Our `theme_basic` is a more generic approach:

 - No dependencies to Barceloneta
 - Since there is no rules.xml Diazo is disabled